lcrawlab/i-LDSC/README.md

 `ldscore` contains the necessary supplemnental scripts to perform the MELD analysis and should always be located in the directory where MELD software is being initiated.

+`compute_ld_1000G.py` is the python script used to calculate MELD scores from plink formatted genetic data.
+See description of use below.

+`meld.py` is the command line tool for launching MELD analysis.
+See description of use below.

+`meld.score.requirements.txt` contains the python packages necessary for an environment to perform calculation of MELD scores with the `compute_ld_1000G.py` script.

+`munge_sumstats.py` is the python script originally developed by Bulik-Sullivan et al. to format GWAS summary statistics for analysis.

 ## Software Installation Requirements

 We recommend creating an anaconda environment for running MELD.
 Detailed instructions for setting up conda environments can be found here: https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html.